 How to Apply

-The Rutgers Linguistics Department invites applications from qualified candidates interested in pursuing a Ph.D. in Linguistics with an option of a certificate in Cognitive Science.
+The Rutgers Linguistics Department invites applications from qualified candidates interested in pursuing a Ph.D. in Linguistics.
 The Department does not admit students for a Master's degree.

 In order to be considered for admission, applicants are required to submit GRE scores, TOEFL scores if English is not their native language, three letters of recommendation from people familiar with their work, a statement of purpose, two copies of official grade records and an application fee.
 See the Rutgers Graduate Admissions Home Page for details.
 They are also strongly encouraged to send a writing sample in support of their application.
 This could be a copy of a master’s thesis, a term paper, a research report or even a challenging assignment report.
 A writing sample in a field related to linguistics would be acceptable if it demonstrates an ability to pursue serious scholarly inquiry.